FHICT-Ordio/general/Portfolio/IP/Research/Dependability and Longevity Research.md

 <br><br>

 ## Methodology
 This research will take a better look into difficulty of integrating the Ordio platform into new applications for external developers with the provided documentation.
-The main research question is as following:
+The main research question is as follows:

 > How independent is the Ordio platform and how does this bode for the longevity of the platform?